 Piper Trust awards grants that continue Virginia Piper’s commitment to arts and culture, children, education, healthcare and medical research, older adults, and religious organizations.

-- Primarily serve Maricopa County.
+- The effort must primarily serve Maricopa County.

-Expenses that would expand the organization’s mission
+• efforts that expand beyond an organization’s stated mission

 • efforts that were previously supported solely with public funds

 • programs that occur within the classroom as part of the regular school day